How to Play

 The Three Steps of Play

-Every moment in the game follows the same simple loop:
+Every moment follows the same loop:

 - Discuss what you are thinking.